An Order-Sensitive Conflict Measure for Random Permutation Sets: Introduction

-Dempster-Shafer theory (DST) of evidence, as a non-additive probability measure, gained popularity for its ability to model ignorance arising from a lack of sufficient information or data presented in the form of sets.
-It generalizes the basic event space of probability theory to the power set and probability distribution to basic probability assignment (BPA).
-To measure the uncertainty of the power set information distribution, Deng\cite{deng2016deng} proposed a new belief entropy, named Deng entropy, and explained the power set from the perspective of entropy.
-In this interpretation, power sets are regarded as potential combinations of all basic events\cite{song2021entropic}, which leads to the question: What is the set formed by the permutations of basic events?
-Inspired by this, Deng\cite{deng2022random} naturally introduced order information into propositions, proposing a new set concept called random permutation set (RPS).
-RPS theory (RPST) further extends the power set space in DST to the permutation event space (PES), which is the set of permutation states of basic events and constructs the permutation mass function (PMF).
+Dempster–Shafer theory (DST) of evidence, as a non-additive probability measure, gained popularity for its ability to model ignorance arising from insufficient information or data presented in the form of sets.
+It generalizes the basic event space of classical probability theory to the power set and traditional probability distribution to basic probability assignment (BPA).
+To measure the uncertainty of the power set information distribution, Deng\cite{deng2016deng} proposed a novel belief entropy, known as Deng entropy, and explained the power set from the perspective of entropy.
+Under this interpretation, power sets are regarded as potential combinations of all basic events\cite{song2021entropic}, which naturally prompts an intriguing question: \textit{What mathematical structure is formed by the permutations of these basic events?} Inspired by this inquiry, Deng\cite{deng2022random} introduced order information into propositions, proposing a new set concept called random permutation set (RPS).
+RPS theory (RPST) further extends the power set space in DST to the permutation event space (PES), which is the set of permutation states of all basic events, and constructs the permutation mass function (PMF).
 It expresses higher-dimensional uncertain information, breaking through the unorderedness of the set and providing a theoretical framework for processing uncertain information with ordered information.